 With gas stations coast to coast, it comes as no surprise that the Chevron credit card is one of the most widely issued gas cards in America.
-But be warned… before you fill out an application to get your own, there are a few important things you should know.
-Is the card a scam?
-No, it is not (despite what some people have alleged, to the best of my knowledge what they’re doing is completely legal).
-But is the Chevron gas card a good way to save money?
-No, and here’s why…
+But before you fill out an application to get your own, know that the Chevron card isn’t the best way to save money on gas, and here’s why…

 Chevron includes Texaco (they acquired the company in 2001) so they issue cards under each brand.